ProstStuff/Utilitary/README.md

     - ^ Please do not create singularity from this, no preventive measure has been made as of current version
 - Automated syncing & initialization
   - Common, client, and server configs are initialized automatically by the library
-    - ^ There is a slim chance that your configs registered late, it is low but never zero.
-  - Your `ConfigManager` and its instances must be initialized first
   - Common and server configs are synced to the client
     - Compress and split large data into chunks
   - Detects external changes during runtime